Asynchronous Fully-Decentralized SGD in the Cluster-Based Model

-\emph{Federated learning} (cf.~\cite{KairouzMABBBBCC21}) considers the centralized setting with synchronous iterations; however, not all the workers participate in each learning iteration.
-A prominent algorithm is \emph{FedAvg}~\cite{McMahanMRHA17}.
-When each worker does one or more SGD iterations and sends its updated parameters to the parameter server, which simply averages them to compute the parameters for the next iteration.
+\emph{Federated learning}~\cite{KairouzMABBBBCC21} considers the centralized setting with synchronous iterations; however, not all the workers participate in each learning iteration.
+A prominent algorithm is \emph{FedAvg}~\cite{McMahanMRHA17}, where each worker does one or more SGD iterations and sends its updated parameters to the parameter server, which simply averages them to compute the parameters for the next iteration.
 It was shown~\cite{karimireddy2021scaffold} that non-uniform distribution of data across the workers can hinder the convergence of FedAvg, by introducing drift in the updates sent by the workers to the server.
-The SCAFFOLD~\cite{karimireddy2021scaffold} algorithm adds a correction term to mitigate the drift introduced by the workers.
-Despite the differences between our model and the federated learning framework, our analysis utilizes some techniques from~\cite{karimireddy2021scaffold}.
+SCAFFOLD~\cite{karimireddy2021scaffold} adds a correction term to mitigate the drift introduced by the workers.
+Despite the differences between our model and the federated learning framework, our proofs utilize some techniques from~\cite{karimireddy2021scaffold}.